 The main search bar is stationary throughout HeinOnline.
-After entering the State Constitutions Library, the Full Text search tab option on the search bar will search within only this database and across all states.
-Click Advanced Search or Constitution Search to perform a search of all states' or a specific state's constitutions using custom drop downs unique to this collection.
+After entering the State Constitutions Library, the Just Search for option within the one-box search will search within only this database and across all states.
 Need a refresher on how to construct a perfect search?
 Click Search Help for a quick reference guide to commonly used search syntax.

 Use the drop downs to choose a variety of ways to search; Adoption Date, Section Author, and Current Historical are the default suggestions, but other options include Document Description, Effective Date, and Official Reference Number, among others.
 Add another search field if three isn't enough.
 Select one state, Ctrl + click to select multiple states, or search all states.
 Restrict results within a date range and change how results are sorted.

 Using the Advanced Search, let's explore Article XIV of the New York Constitution, also known as the "forever wild" section, which governs the state's Forest Preserve.
 Article XIV first appeared in New York's 1894 constitution; since its adoption, of the more than 2,000 amendments which have been introduced to this article only twenty have passed.
 One of those came on November 5, 2013, when New York State voters approved an amendment to Article XIV regarding a disputed area of land in the Raquette Lake area of Township 40.
 Since additional amendments on Township 40 have been introduced since the 2013 election, and we're only interested in this original amendment on the issue, we are going to use three fields to find the document we want: Description, Text, and Document Description.
 In the Description field, enter "article XIV;" in the Text field, enter "Raquette Lake" in quotation marks; and finally, in the Document Description field, enter "5 November 2013."
 Select New York from the list of states and search for one result.